 Business-Led Improvement Areas to Achieve Semantic Interoperability

-- Adopt a Data-Centric Mindset; Stop Being Application-Centric.
+- Adopt a Data-Centric Mindset; Stop Being Application-Centric, treating data as a byproduct.

 - Partner With Standards Development Organizations (SDO) to Advance Semantic Interoperability.